(Updated June 2017 – New prices)

 Quick Overview: Edgar is a social tool that allows you to build up a library of your content.
 You can put each piece of content into different categories within your library.
 Once you’ve built your content library, you can then create schedules across all your social media accounts and post out content to each one at specific times from specific categories.
 Content in each category is recycled- meaning when the last piece of content in a category is posted, it goes back to the beginning again.
 There is also a “use once” category where recycling does not occur- each piece of content is just posted once.

-- Wonderful user interface – Clean & easy to use
+- Intuitive user interface – Clean & easy to use

 - Saves you and your business a huge amount of time!